DeploymentKing/ansible-thinkstackbookpro/README.md

 # Ansible Playbook for Mac Setup
-Ansible Playbook for that I created (read: shamelessly ripped off and modified to my own liking) from [Jeff Geerling](https://github.com/geerlingguy)'s similar playbook that is linked below
+Ansible Playbook that I created (read: shamelessly ripped off and modified to my own liking) from [Jeff Geerling](https://github.com/geerlingguy)'s similar playbook that is linked below

 This is a one stop shop for setting up my Brew, Brew Cask, ChefDk, App Store and other development tools as I see fit